 Set up and Smoking

-• Plan on anywhere from 7-10 hours or roughly 1 hour per pound of meat.
-This is a very rough estimate, as each pork butt cooks differently.
-So, we advise going into this with an open mind.
-You might have the perfect pulled pork in 7 hours, or it might take 10 hours.
-The most important rule of good BBQ pork is not to rush the process.
+- Estimate cooking time: Plan on anywhere from 5-8 hours or 1 hour per pound of meat.
+This is a very rough estimate, as each pork roast cooks differently.
+The most important rule of good smoked pulled pork is not to rush the process.

-• Once your pellet grill reaches 225 degrees F, place the seasoned pork butt on the grill grates, (scored) fat side up.
-Close the lid and cook for 4 hours or until the pork reaches an internal temperature of 165 degrees F.
+- Cooking: Once your pellet grill reaches 225 degrees F, place the seasoned pork butt on the grill grates, fat side up.
+Close the lid and cook for 4 hours or until the pork reaches an internal temperature of 165°F.

 Wrapping and End Stage Cooking: